JueK3y-Prv/Project-TypeError/README.md

 ###### _This is a closed project, which is created by the order of a client.
 The German copyright regulations apply._

 ## What is the LVM website?
 The website offers clothing products (shoes) for resale.
-In this project, for this reason, a visually striking website should be created, which should be fully functional and contain (at least) the following features:
+In this project, for this reason,
+<br>a visually striking website should be created, which should be fully functional and contain (at least) the following features:
 - Landing Page
 - Web store
 - Contact us